TeamDoodz/Act3Cards/README.md

 ## How to use
 Just download the mod and it should work normally.
 Keep in mind that there may be bugs. <br/> <br/>
-The Skeleton and Empty Vessel cards are not present in choice nodes.
+The Skeleton, Empty Vessel, and all Mox cards are not present in choice nodes.
 If you have the side deck selector mod installed, those cards will be possible choices for side decks.

 ## Config
 Right now you can: